ChristianVillalba/differences_functional_components_and_hooks/README.md

 We can only use hooks with Functional Components.
 The React team recommends using hooks instead of classes because this is a much easier way of managing state....
-But will occasionally see components built using classes.
+But we will occasionally see components built using classes.

-## Notes

-There were two ways of adding state into a React app:
-* Functional Component
-* Class Component

 ### Functional Component
 We create functions that render the separated React Components.